sto3014/LRPhotos/README.md

 * sets tag __LR:&lt;name of LR catalog file&gt;__
 * writes Photos.app IDs to Lightroom  metadata field __Photos ID__

+When creating a new publishing service, there are three predefined options which are not default by Adobe:
+* Quality for JPEGs is 85% not 60%
+* Person info will NOT be removed from metadata
+* Location info will NOT be removed from metadata

+Of course, you may change these settings for your service definition.

 ### Re-Publishing
 The re-publishing process…
 * puts re-published photos into the same albums as their predecessors.